-Today with so many divergent proper names it is easy to pick the usuage from the ones most commonly used.
-For instance.
-We see that the plural used for the an Emmy is Emmys.
+Today, with so many divergent proper names, it is easy to pick the usage from the ones most commonly used.
+For instance, we see that the plural used for the an Emmy is Emmys.
 The same holds true for Grammys and Tonys.

-Now, after following the current trends to popular proper names.
-You should fall back to the tried and true of adding an 's' or 'es' for Personal Names, Nations, and Nationalities.
+You should always fall back to the tried and true rules of adding an 's' or 'es' to Personal Names, Nations, and Nationalities.

 What about Nations and Nationalities?
 Adding an 's' to Nations names is the usual way to write them.
-There for Hungary become Hungarys.
-If however, the name ends in an 'I', get an 's'.
-Which is why we see for Israeli, becomes Israelis.
+Therefore Hungary become Hungarys.
+If, however, the name ends in an 'I', it gets an 's'.
+Which is why we see Israeli, become Israelis.

 Now, when writing about Native American Tribes, you have a choice.
 If you are writing to be published by a publisher, you should defer to the Chicago Manual of Style.
 They use an 's' as the plural form.
 Thus Mohawk become Mohawks, Hopi becomes Hopis, and Cherokee becomes Cherokees.